Inesgor/xwm-community/README.md

 1. The patch author assumes responsibility for the continued support and maintainenance of their new patch.
 2. All new patches should be placed in the `patches/` folder.
 When initializing a [Pull Request](https://github.com/mcpcpc/xwm-patches/pulls), you will also have to update the Index section below.
 3. All new patches can be applied using the `-p0` flag.
-4. When reporting new issues or enhancement opportinuties for existing patches, be sure to mention the patch author (as mentioned in the index).
+4. When reporting existing patch [Issues](https://github.com/mcpcpc/xwm-patches/issues) or enhancement opportunities, be sure to mention the author (as mentioned in the index).

 ### Patch Index